Health Service Executive ransomware attack: Background

 The attackers began by sending a malicious email to a workstation on 16 March 2021.
 The email was opened on 18 March.
 A malicious Microsoft Excel file was downloaded, which allowed the attackers access to HSE systems.
 The attackers gained more access over the following weeks.
 The HSE antivirus software detected activity on 31 March, but could not block it as it was set to monitor mode.

 On 13 May the cybersecurity provider for the HSE emailed the Security Operations team that there had been unhandled threats on at least 16 systems since 7 May.
 The Security Operations team had the server team restart servers.

 The HSE was alerted to the attack at 4am on 14 May 2021.
 The attack affected both national and local systems, involved in all core services, with the HSE taking down their IT system in order to protect it from the attack and to give the HSE time to consider options.

 The attack occurred during the COVID-19 pandemic.
 Ireland's COVID-19 vaccination programme was not affected by the attack and proceeded as planned; however, the COVID-19 general practitioner and close contact referral system was down, requiring these individuals to attend walk-in sites rather than attend an appointment.

 The independent TD (Member of Parliament) Cathal Berry stated that the National Cyber Security Centre which is responsible for the state's cyber security, had only 25 members of staff, a budget of €5 million a year, no dedicated premises, and that its position of Director had been vacant for a year due to its salary of €89,000 a year.
-The National Cyber Security Centre is under the remit of the Department of the Environment, Climate and Communications.
+The National Cyber Security Centre was then under the remit of the Department of the Environment, Climate and Communications.
+Since 2025, it has been under the remit of the Department of Justice, Home Affairs and Migration.